 Pay-per-click advertising is an advertising model in which an advertiser pays a publisher every time an advertisement is “clicked” on.
 Offered primarily by search engines (Google) and social networks (Facebook, Twitter, Instagram, LinkedIn), paid advertising reaches consumers at the right time: When they are open to new information.

-PPC campaigns encompass numerous types of advertising, such as:
+PPC ad campaigns encompass numerous types of online advertising, such as:

 There are several components needed to make paid search ads work:

 PPC is a great way to improve your website’s visibility, but it takes a little time to get going.
 The first three months of your campaign should be focused on data gathering.
 This data will help you determine which keywords, target audience, and bids are most effective.
 After that, you can use that information to make your PPC campaign even more successful.
 While a PPC campaign can take some time, if you run a well-optimized campaign, you’ll start seeing a steady stream of leads or sales within a few months.

 Generally speaking, PPC costs can range from a few cents to several dollars per click.
 However, on average, small and mid-sized enterprises spend between $9,000 and $10,000 on Pay-Per-Click (PPC) campaigns each month.
 The cost can vary depending on a number of factors.
 This includes the platform you use, the competition, the keywords you target, and your geographic location.

 The main difference between SEO and SEM is that SEO is an unpaid strategy, while SEM is a paid strategy.
 With SEO, the focus is on bringing organic traffic to your website, whereas SEM focuses on capturing both paid and organic traffic.